 Mangroves are one of the most ecologically- and economically-important ecosystems in the world.
 Providing habitat for high levels of both terrestrial and aquatic biodiversity, containing high diversity of fish, birds, fungi, bacteria, zooplankton, invertebrates, molluscs, reptiles and mammals, and many threatened and endemic species.
-As well as their high biodiversity value, mangroves also deliver many valuable ecosystem services such as providing breeding and nursery habitat for economically-important fish species, preventing coastal erosion, providing coastal protection from flooding and extreme weather events, and sequestering and storing enormous amounts of carbon in their vegetation and sediments.
-Mangroves have been estimated to provide at least US $1.6 billion each year in ecosystem services, while their economic value is thought to be US $200,000–900,000 per km².
+As well as their high biodiversity value, mangroves also deliver many valuable ecosystem services such as providing breeding and nursery habitat for economically-important fish species and preventing coastal erosion.
+They have been estimated to provide at least US $1.6 billion each year in ecosystem services, while their economic value is thought to be US $200,000–900,000 per km².

 Today Mangrove forests are an urgent global conservation priority, and this has now been heralded by the recent creation of the IUCN SSC Mangrove Specialist Group.
 In order to mitigate the loss of these highly unique, biodiverse systems and the services that they provide, conservation projects such as ZSL’s Community-based Mangrove Rehabilitation Project in The Philippines aim to restore and rehabilitate degraded mangrove forests around the world, in order to promote regeneration of these ecosystems.
 However, there is currently little known about the effectiveness of such programmes in restoring mangrove ecosystem health and function, particularly in the face of processes of global environmental change – land-use and climate change.